-Dr. Michelle Howard-Brahaney is from Ottawa Lake, Michigan where she has been dedicated to education for more than 25 years.
-She started her career as a middle school teacher for students with emotional and learning impairments.
-She also served as a teacher consultant for students with disabilities in K-12 programs.
-In 1999, she became a supervisor of special education at Monroe County Intermediate School District.
-In 2009, she was named the Assistant Superintendent for Special Education and Early Childhood Services and led a department of nearly 500 staff.
-In this role she served as a liaison between the Michigan Department of Education and the local school districts in Monroe County.
-She was appointed to several state-wide committees including the Early Literacy Task Force, School-Justice Partnership Coalition, and State Complaint and Resolution Procedures.
-Together, with her team, she implemented several county wide initiatives including multi-tiered systems of support, project graduation to focus on school engagement and attendance, beginning educator induction programs, principal leadership trainings, and crisis response efforts.
+In 2009, Dr. Howard-Brahaney was named the Assistant Superintendent for Special Education and Early Childhood Services, leading a department of nearly 500 staff.
+In this role she served as liaison between the Michigan Department of Education and the local school districts of Monroe County.
+During this time, she was also appointed to several state-wide committees including the Early Literacy Task Force, School-Justice Partnership Coalition, and State Complaint and Resolution Procedures.
+Dr. Howard-Brahaney and her team implemented a number of successful county-wide initiatives, including a multi-tiered systems of support; “Project Graduation” to focus on school engagement and attendance; beginning educator induction programs; principal leadership trainings; and crisis response efforts.
 She also led many grant-funded activities and served as the primary author of the Early Head Start and Head Start grants.